aadishhere/linkedin-endorse-bot/README.md

   •  added `user agent`, `cookies` and `local storage` support to keep the login information from the last session and to reduce LinkedIn automation detection.

-  • improved logic of getting profiles who's skills to endorse: since there is a weekly limit of profiles to get in the search panel, the script searches only up to those still unendorsed (endorsed contacts are stored inside `endorsed.txt`, as always have been).
+  • improved logic of getting profiles who's skills to endorse: since there is a weekly limit of profiles to get in the search panel, the script searches only up to those still unendorsed if You keep the settning `ENDORSE_ALL = False`

   • improved algorithm for clicking "Endorse" buttons, speed increased 10&#8209;20 times.